 This tag refers to any image relating to celebration of the first day of the new year on the Gregorian calendar.
 It's become a tradition for many Japanese artists to celebrate the new year by drawing girls clad in expensive kimono, eating zouni soup, carrying hamaya (a Shinto ward against evil and bad luck) and playing hanetsuki.

 Many artists also pay tribute to the Chinese zodiac (http://en.wikipedia.org/wiki/Chinese_zodiac) by incorporating whatever animal corresponds to the year.
-For example, 2013 is the year of the snake, while 2011 was the year of the rabbit, 2012 was the year of the dragon, and 2014 will be the year of the horse.
+For example, 2015 is the year of the goat (sometimes also called year of the sheep), while 2011 was the year of the rabbit, 2012 was the year of the dragon, 2013 was the year of the snake, 2014 was the year of the horse and 2016 will be the year of the monkey.
 It should be noted that the Chinese new year is not on January 1 of the Gregorian calendar, but instead varies from one year to the next (falling in either late January or early February).
-The year of the snake, for example, begins February 10, 2013 .
+The year of the horse, for example, begins January 31, 2014.
 Despite this, images utilizing the animal of an upcoming Chinese New Year tend to begin appearing around January 1, as Japan uses the same zodiac but does not use the Chinese Lunar calendar.

 - happy new year